pramodkoujalagi/AI-News-Companion/README.md

 -->
 ## 📝 Functionality of the Code

-The code behind Epic Newzz! leverages the power of Large Language Models (LLMs) and intelligent algorithms to gather, curate, and summarize news articles from across the web.
+The code behind Epic Newzz leverages the power of Large Language Models (GPT-3.5 Turbo) and intelligent algorithms to gather, curate, and summarize news articles from across the web.
 Newzy, the AI news companion, interacts with users through the Streamlit interface, enabling seamless navigation and personalized news experiences.
-From dynamic news gathering to intelligent summarization, Epic Newzz! delivers an unparalleled news consumption experience like never before.
+From dynamic news gathering to intelligent summarization, Epic Newzz delivers an unparalleled news consumption experience like never before.

 ## 🤝 Contributing